 Readers hate typos and love clear thinking.
 As an editor, I eliminate the former and enhance the latter.
-I offer substantive editing, line editing, and copy editing services to make your copy the best and most engaging it can be.
+My work involves substantive editing, line editing, and copy editing digital copy in a variety of contexts.

 What do those terms mean, you ask?
 Here’s a short breakdown:

-- Substantive editing means looking at your content to make sure its central argument is clear.
-This means that I will focus on things like tone, format, and structure, and help you if parts of your work need to be expanded, removed, rearranged, or rewritten.
+- Substantive editing means looking at content to make sure its central argument is clear.
+This means that I focus on things like tone, format, and structure, and provide suggestions on whether content needs to be expanded, removed, rearranged, or rewritten.

 - Line editing means looking at writing on a line-by-line basis to make sure it reads smoothly.
 This means that I focus on things like removing the passive voice, cutting repetitive phrases, and clarifying meaning.